Concept musical: 1960s

-Concept musicals began to emerge as a significant form in the early 1960s.
-Their fragmented approach to storytelling helped to revitalize musical theatre as a genre, which was becoming formulaic.
-1961 saw the premiere of The Fantasticks and Stop the World – I Want to Get Off.
-In 1965, Man of La Mancha premiered at the Goodspeed Opera House, eventually transferring to Broadway.
-The "antithesis of what people expected musicals to be," it was nonetheless popular, and marked a growing undercurrent of rebellion against the traditional musical theatre model.
+Man of La Mancha premiered at the Goodspeed Opera House in 1965, eventually transferring to Broadway.
+The "antithesis of what people expected musicals to be," the show was nonetheless popular, and marked a growing undercurrent of rebellion against the traditional musical theatre model.

-Cabaret premiered on Broadway in 1966, directed by Harold Prince, whose impact "on the concept musical is significant, and he can be considered the primary director who contributed to its creation."
+Cabaret opened on Broadway in 1966, directed by Harold Prince, "considered the primary director" of the genre.
 The show features songs that comment on the action within the narrative frame of the musical's Kit Kat Klub setting.
 Removed from the story, these songs serve as commentary in the style of Brecht and Weill's The Threepenny Opera.

-One of the first rock musicals, Hair, opened Off-Broadway at The Public Theater in 1967 and then on Broadway in 1968.
-Representative of a communal 1960s "happening," it effectively "provided 'safe' exposure to the counterculture for middle-class audiences."
+Hair, an early rock musical, opened Off-Broadway at The Public Theater in 1967, then on Broadway the following year.
+Dramatizing a communal 1960s "happening," the show effectively "provided 'safe' exposure to the counterculture for middle-class audiences."

 1970s

 "The concept musical truly arrived with Company, a musical that managed to be palatable to audiences even as it broke just about every rule of musical comedy."
-The 1970 show, with music and lyrics by Sondheim and a book by George Furth, focuses on Bobby, a single man living in New York City on the eve of his thirty-fifth birthday.
+The 1970 show, with music and lyrics by Sondheim and a book by George Furth, centers on Bobby, a single man living in New York City on the eve of his thirty-fifth birthday.
 It examines his romantic and personal relationships with several girlfriends and a variety of his married friends.
-The success of Company paved the way for more adventurous concept musicals by Sondheim and others.
+The critical success of Company paved the way for Sondheim to continue innovating with the genre, believing every show should contain "a secret metaphor that nobody knows except the authors."
+Like Prince, Sondheim had "instincts in [his] approach... that echo Brecht and Weill".
+Sondheim's themes and issues are intended to confront the audience rather than provide them with a means of escape.
+Sondheim's writing adheres to the principle that "content dictates form," an approach well suited to the concept musical.

+Follies opened in 1971 at the Winter Garden Theatre, winning the Tony Award for Best Music and Lyrics and the New York Drama Critics' Circle award for Best Musical.
+Directed by Prince and Bennett, with choreography by Bennett, Follies can be taken for a commentary on America under the Nixon presidency.
+In true Sondheim fashion, content defines its form: parallelisms of the young characters, mirrored against their older selves, create multiple structural permutations and confrontations, breaking down a linear sense of narrative.
+Set against a backdrop of aging glamour and the roads not taken, the show "belies Sondheim's preoccupation with choice and its consequences, or rather subverts it into an understanding that making a mess of choices or being unable to choose at all is a constant."